Upgrade from version 8 to the modular Web SDK

 yarn add firebase@9.22.1

-In order to keep your code functioning after updating your dependency from v8 to v9 beta, change your import statements to use the "compat" version of each import.
+In order to keep your code functioning after updating your dependencies, change your import statements to use the "compat" version of each import.
 For example:

 import firebase from 'firebase/app';